-Most coronavirus infections seem to occur at short distances, when infected persons sneeze or cough.
-However, many infections also seem to occur with airborne transmission, when smaller drops (aerosols) with the virus stay suspended in the air.
-ASHRAE provides many guidelines to help prevent the airborne transmission of coronavirus.
-One of the recommendations is using air filters with at least a MERV 13 rating, or the superior HEPA rating if possible.
+Many coronavirus infections occur at short distances, when infected persons sneeze or cough.
+However, the WHO has also warned about airborne transmission at longer distances, which happens when small droplets with the virus stay suspended in the air.
+ASHRAE provides many guidelines to help prevent the airborne transmission of COVID-19.
+One of their recommendations is using air filters with at least a MERV 13 rating, or the superior HEPA rating when possible.
 This article will briefly describe each filter rating and its applications.

 The professional opinion of an HVAC engineer is strongly recommended before attempting to upgrade any air filters.
-More efficient filters cause a higher pressure drop, and your air handling unit may not have enough capacity.
+More efficient filters cause a higher pressure drop, and your air handling unit may not have enough capacity explains Ray Charles, founder of Household Air.
 There are three main options to improve air filtering in buildings:

 Air filters are not only a prevention measure against airborne pathogens.
 They also capture inorganic pollutants like particulate matter, improving your indoor air quality in general.
-For even better results, filtering can be combined with an air purification method, such as Ultraviolet Germicidal Irradiation (UVGI).
-Air purification with UVGI not only inactivates viruses, but also bacteria and mold spores.
+For even better results, filtering can be combined with an air purification method like Ultraviolet Germicidal Irradiation (UVGI).
+Air purification with UVGI not only kills viruses, but also bacteria and mold spores.

-Improve indoor air quality in your building, and minimize the risk of infectious diseases.
+Improve your indoor air quality with a filter upgrade, and lower the risk of infectious diseases.

-Air filtering and other indoor air quality measures for coronavirus are intended as a complement for the guidelines provided by health authorities: social distancing, handwashing, personal protective equipment (PPE), etc. These measures cannot be overlooked, even if your building has the best air filtering and disinfection systems in the market.
+Air filtering and other indoor air quality measures for COVID-19 are intended as a complement for the guidelines provided by health authorities: social distancing, handwashing, personal protective equipment (PPE), etc. These measures cannot be overlooked, even if you have the best air filtering and disinfection systems in the market.

 MERV Filters: Minimum Efficiency Reporting Value